apprats95/apidocs/README.md

 ### Remarks

-### TO UPDATE REQUEST ITEM DATA API
+### TO GET CONTACT PERSON TITLE API

-To Update Request Items Data.
+To Get Contact Person Title Values.

 ### Prerequisites
-There is no Prerequistes for this API
+There is no Prerequisites for this API

 ### HTTP Request